erkandem/ogame-stats/README.md

-## ogame data api
+## ogame stats

-wrapper around public game statistics for https://ogame.org
+wrapper and logic around public game statistics for https://ogame.org

 ---

-Some classes and methods to retrieve public data of the online game **ogame**.
+Some classes and methods to retrieve public data of the online game `ogame`.
 This package is **NOT** intended to interact with an account - which is forbidden anyway.

-Might be used to query the data set, visualize results and generally to do data analysis.
+Might be used to query the data sets, visualize results and generally to do data analysis.

 ## requirements
 depends on: